Skip to main content

 Comparative Literature and Culture and English (BA)

-This joint honours course in Comparative Literature and Culture and English gives you access to a world of literature, allowing you to compare and contrast the English literary tradition with an international canon of works.
-It willl provide you with the opportunity to combine the study of global literature, philosophy, film and art with the rigorous critical study of English literature, developing you as a culturally-aware, creative and adaptable thinker, with impressive communication and presentation skills.
+A joint honours degree in Comparative Literature and Culture and English gives you access to a world of literature, allowing you to compare and contrast the English literary tradition with the literatures and cultures produced in different languages, places, and historical periods from across the globe.
+It will provide you with the opportunity to combine the study of world literatures and visual arts with the critical study of English literature, developing you as a culturally aware, creative and adaptable thinker, with impressive communication and presentation skills.

 From time to time, we make changes to our courses to improve the student and learning experience.
 If we make a significant change to your chosen course, we’ll let you know as soon as possible.